hayderjebur/Universal-App/README.md

 -made useActions hook for readable syntax by binding all actions with bindActionCreators from redux.

 -Used local-storge to save a user theme mode preference. -Used a Dashboard component to wrap the theme provider and other components for access isDarkThem piece of state.

+-Made dark and light themes by using Material-ui themeing system.